compscidr/ansible-gpg/README.md

 Ansible module to import and remove GPG-keys using keybase.io or files.

-Based on the work by [Thelonius Kort](https://github.com/tnt), this was an interesting challenge for a Javascript developer.
+Based on the work by [Brandon Kalinowski](https://github.com/brandonkal/ansible-gpg) and [Thelonius Kort](https://github.com/tnt).
+Updated so that this can be published to ansible-galaxy.

 With this module, managing gpg keys is very simple.
 Just specify the keybase username and either the key email or key fingerprint.
 You can also import keys from files.

 The ansible fetch_url method is used for secure download of public keys over https.